Azure/azure-rest-api-specs/documentation/api-scenario/how-to/resolveDependencies.md

 ## Background

 In some cases, we need to do more complex operations in some scenarios, like provisioning cross-RP resources as dependencies, calling cross-RP REST API in between the steps of a scenario, or executing some customized PowerShell/Azure CLI scripts.
-For example,
+Some concrete examples are:

-- Provisioning virtual network with subnet/publicIP/securityGroup and network interface before creating a VM.
+- Provisioning virtual network with subnet/publicIP/securityGroup and network interface with Network RP before creating a VM with Compute RP.
-- Creating a private endpoint connection with Network RP between creating AppConfiguration ConfigurationStores and calling the private endpoint related REST APIs.
+- Creating a private endpoint connection with Network RP between creating AppConfiguration configuration stores and calling its private endpoint related REST APIs.
-- Upload a jar file to some storage blob after creating a Spring Cloud service.
+- Uploading a jar file to some storage blob after creating a Spring Cloud service with AppPlatform RP.

 To support these complex scenarios, we introduce two key features in API Scenario: